 Recently, computer vision syndrome has emerged as a term that describes a group of eye and vision related problems resulting from poor visual hygiene when using a computer.
 It affects 50-90% of computer users, with common symptoms including eye strain, blurred vision, double vision, headaches and dry eyes.1

 We’ve put some information together on how to improve your visual hygiene, so computer vision syndrome doesn’t affect your day-to-day life.
-If you are suffering from any of these symptoms or would like to talk to one of our optometrists about visual hygiene, do not hesitate to book an appointment at either our Adelaide or Woodville practices.
+If you are suffering from any of these symptoms or would like to talk to one of our optometrists about visual hygiene, do not hesitate to book an appointment at either our Adelaide or Henley Beach practices.

 The distance of your reading material from your eyes has an effect on how hard your visual system has to work to maintain a clear view.
 Ensure your reading material is not too close to you, as poor working distances can lead to fatigue and discomfort.
 To understand the working distance that is right for you, use the Harmon distance.
 This is distance between your elbow and your knuckles – make sure you keep your books and computer screens at that distance while you work.